santosardr/genppi/test/README.md

 ```

  After finishing the installation process, I will use chapter 11 of "A Little Book of R for Bioinformatics!" written by  Avril Coghlan from the Trust Sanger Institute, Cambridge, to demonstrate how to use GENPPI output in R.
-The main trick to compute interaction networks by GENPPI in R statistical software is creating a data frame with GENPPI output.
-Fortunately, Mr. Coghlan provided us an [**R function**](https://a-little-book-of-r-for-bioinformatics.readthedocs.io/en/latest/src/chapter11.html#reading-in-protein-protein-interaction-data-in-r) (click the bold text to navigate) to read a two-column file as an R data frame.
+The main trick to compute interaction networks by GENPPI in R statistical software is creating a data frame with a GENPPI output.
+Fortunately, Mr. Coghlan provided us an [**R function**](https://a-little-book-of-r-for-bioinformatics.readthedocs.io/en/latest/src/chapter11.html#reading-in-protein-protein-interaction-data-in-r) (click the bold text to navigate), named *makeproteingraph*, to read a two-column file as an R data frame.
 The only modification I had to perform here to load my data was at line 8.
 Instead:
 ```R
     protnames <- c(levels(proteins1),levels(proteins2))
 ```